UPDATED: January 2020

 The beach is located on the north of the island and is about 2km long.
 Chaloklum Village, a nice little fishing village, is located in the center so there will be no drunk tourists or loud music.
 That means you will have that emerald water all to yourself!
 Perfect place to go if you want an off-the-beaten-track place to relax!

 If you love Asian food, then you will definitely love Thai food as well!

 My dream finally came true when I took part in a cooking class with C&M Study Center and I consider this to be one of the absolute must do’s in Thailand even if you are there just for a couple of days!

-The girls at the cooking class made me feel at home, we cooked 5 delicious dishes of our choice and it was so much fun!
-The owners are two sisters together with their expert staff they made me feel great at their class!
+The girls who ran the cooking class made me feel at home; we cooked 5 delicious dishes of our choice and it was so much fun!
+The owners are two sisters and together with their expert staff they made me feel great at their class!